FrostFoe/ctf.frostfoe.me/README.md

 # Hack The Box - Landing Page Clone

-This project is a responsive clone of the Hack The Box landing page, built with modern web technologies.
+This project is a responsive clone of the Hack The Box landing page and its associated "Teams" pages (Red, Blue, and Purple), built with modern web technologies.
 It showcases a variety of UI components and sections designed to match the original site's aesthetic and functionality.

 ## Tech Stack